-Google’s various offices around the world are known to be extremely pleasing to the eyes, but they are also a hotbed of innovation and imagination.
+Google’s various offices around the world are known to be extremely pleasing to the eyes.
+But they are also a hotbed of innovation and imagination.
 Google and its culture are built around four cornerstones – mission, transparency, voice, and space.

 Other companies in the world benchmark Google when it comes to innovation and rightly so.
-You could name any technology and Google would have worked on it, so much so that it had to create a company called Alphabet (which included Google) which is basically all of their companies put together.
+You could name any technology and Google would have worked on it.
+So much so that it had to create a company called Alphabet (which includes Google) which is basically all of their companies put together.

-1. 20 Percent time policy
+1. 20 Percent Time Policy

 Some of the projects that have come out of this are Google Maps, AdSense, Gmail, Google News, to name a few.
-Whenever Googlers feel like working on something extra that is beyond their job, they are given extra resources and the freedom to complete it.
+Whenever Googlers feel like working on something extra that is beyond their job, they get extra resources and the freedom to complete it.

-2. Google events
+2. Google Events

-As if allowing their employees the freedom to innovate is not enough, Google and its countless volunteers around the world make it a habit to invite speakers from different parts of the world.
+As if allowing their employees the freedom to innovate is not enough, Google (and its countless volunteers around the world) make it a habit to invite speakers from different parts of the world.

 3. Google’s TGIF